ElderByte-/hystrix-monitor/README.md

 # hystrix-turbine
-Provides hystrix stream aggregation with netflix turbine.
+Provides hystrix stream aggregation with netflix turbine and a hystrix dashboard server.

+* The dashboard is located at `/hystrix`
+* Use the local turbine server for aggregated streams.